 Gentler tumor treatment

 Radiation therapy is one of the cornerstones of cancer therapy.
 However, some types of tumor respond little or hardly at all to radiation.
 If it were possible to make tumor cells more sensitive, treatment would be more effective and gentler.
-Empa researchers have now succeeded in using metal oxide nanoparticles as "radiosensitizers" – and in producing them on an industrial scale.
+Empa and ETH Zurich researchers have now succeeded in using metal oxide nanoparticles as "radiosensitizers" – and in producing them on an industrial scale.

 Today, various treatment methods are available for cancer that can complement each other.
 Radiation therapy is frequently used, and can be combined with surgery and chemotherapy, for example.
 Although treatment with ionizing radiation has been used in medicine for more than 100 years, even modern oncology is sometimes not satisfied with its effectiveness.
 The reason: Malignant tumors are not always sensitive enough to radiation.
-"If the sensitivity of the tumor cells could be increased, radiotherapy could be carried out more effectively and more gently," says Empa researcher Lukas Gerken.
+"If the sensitivity of the tumor cells could be increased, radiotherapy could be carried out more effectively and more gently," says Empa and ETH Zurich researcher Lukas Gerken.

 In other words: A desired treatment outcome could be achieved with a lower dose of radiation than is currently the case, or particularly radiation-resistant tumors could finally become sensitive to radiation.
 The team led by Lukas Gerken and Inge Herrmann from the "Particles-Biology Interactions Laboratory" at Empa in St. Gallen and the "Nanoparticle Systems Engineering Laboratory" at ETH Zurich is therefore working with oncologists at the Cantonal Hospital in St. Gallen to find ways to sensitize tumor cells to radiation.

 The researchers have set their sights on nanoparticles made of metal oxides that can act as so-called radiosensitizers.
 The team has now succeeded in producing these radiosensitizers in large quantities and analyzing their effect in more detail.
-The researchers recently published their results in the journal Chemistry of Materials.
+The researchers published their results in the journal Chemistry of Materials.

 Cured in the fire